P. J. Fleck: Western Michigan

 One of Fleck's first actions as head coach was to rescind scholarship offers to incoming players who had verbally committed to Western Michigan.
-The withdraws occurred just weeks before the national signing day, and left players unable to arrange other Division I scholarships as slots were already filled at other schools.
+The withdrawals occurred just weeks before the national signing day, and left players unable to arrange other Division I scholarships as slots were already filled at other schools.
 "I know if it was me, I would be ticked," Fleck said of the players who had scholarship offers pulled.
 "I also know if it was me, I would have showed up in the office of the head football coach, telling him I was dying to still be here."

 Fleck made sports headlines after his hire with his charisma and attempts to energize to the WMU program, including dancing (The Harlem Shake), posting YouTube videos, adding an in-stadium DJ for games, and establishing a program-wide mantra of "rowing the boat".
 Fleck participated in a polar bear plunge held at Goldsworth Pond on the Western Michigan campus.
 The event raised funds for the Michigan Special Olympics, and led Holly Anderson of Sports Illustrated to proclaim Fleck as "the best new hire" for 2013, if only for generating interest in the program.

 2013 season

 Fleck's first season as Broncos head coach resulted in a final record of 1–11 (1–7 Mid-American Conference (MAC)).
 It was the program's worst season since 2004, when the Broncos went 1–10 (0–7 MAC).
 Injuries, youth and inexperience, discipline, and execution led to poor play.
 Low-lights included a home loss to Nicholls State, a blowout loss to Iowa, and a homecoming loss to Buffalo.
 The team improved their play late in the season, with a road win against UMass, and close home losses to in-state rivals Eastern Michigan and Central Michigan.

 Despite the on-field difficulties in 2013, Fleck and his staff succeeded off the field by signing a highly ranked recruiting class.
 Observers noted that it was possibly the best recruiting class in WMU history, and the best in the MAC since 2000.
-Rivals.com had the WMU class ranked highest among "mid-major" programs for 2014, with 247Sports.com ranking the class 36th-best nationally for 2015.
+Rivals.com had the WMU class ranked highest among "mid-major" programs for 2014, with 247Sports ranking the class 36th-best nationally for 2015.